Subrogation

 Multiple kinds of insurers and lenders have subrogation rights.
 Any time there is an insured party who may suffer from damages caused by another party, the insured party's insurance provider may have subrogation rights.

-Indemnity insurer's subrogation rights involve three separate parties: the insured, his or her insurance provider, and the party responsible for the damages.
+An indemnity insurer's subrogation rights involve three separate parties: the insured, his or her insurance provider, and the party responsible for the damages.
 This third party is known as the tortfeasor.
 In this type of situation, the insurance provider has the right to sue the tortfeasor for the amount of damages reimbursed to the insured party.

 A trustee generally has the right to recover any financial losses he or she experiences while performing in this role from the trust's beneficiaries.
 This is known as trustee's subrogation rights.